Reaching Consensus in the XRP Ledger

-This would be sufficient to solve the double spend problem without a central authority, but it would require us to have every transaction that would ever occur (so that we could sort them) before we could be certain of the results of any transaction.
+This would be enough to solve the double spend problem without a central authority, but it would require us to have every transaction that would ever occur (so that we could sort them) before we could be certain of the results of any transaction.
 Obviously, this is impractical.

 The XRP Ledger allows multiple conflicting transactions to be in the agreed group.
 The group of transactions is executed according to deterministic rules, so whichever transaction comes first according to the sorting rules succeeds and whichever conflicting transaction comes second fails.